Birdy Airlines

-Birdy Airlines was an airline based in Belgium that offered long-haul flights from Brussels to Africa on behalf of SN Brussels Airlines using a fleet of three Airbus A330-300 aircraft.
-The airline was founded in 2002 and ceased its operations in 2004 when it was merged into SN Brussels Airlines.
+Birdy Airlines was an airline based in Belgium that performed long-haul flights from Brussels to Africa on behalf of SN Brussels Airlines using a fleet of three Airbus A330-300 aircraft.
+The airline was founded in March 2002 and started operations on the following 26 April.
+It ceased its operations on 27 October 2004 and was merged into SN Brussels Airlines.